 Letterboxing North America (LBNA) lists over 10,000 sets of clues on their website (http://www.letterboxing.org).
 For more information in finding these letterboxes, go to their website and click on the big red map book pictured on their home page and then click on the map of New York State.
 Letterboxes are listed alphabetically by county, then alphabetically by town within each county.
 Find one that closest to you and print out its clues.
 Solving the clues may involve working out puzzles with pencil and paper, or learning how to use a map and compass.
 When you think you have it solved, go hiking!
 The website also has several well-written articles on getting started as well as a means for contacting letterboxers in your area.

 Global Positioning System (GPS) technology was originally created by the United States military and uses orbital satellites to establish the exact location of a transmitter unit.
 Now, modern cars come equipped with GPS units and a hobbyist can buy a hand held model for less than $200 and go walking through the woods with it.
-Most models will track your position to the nearest square foot which makes finding geo-caches fairly easy, however for those that need additional help, clues are usually available along with the co-ordinates.
-For the co-ordinates of geocaches along Rails to Trails and additional information, including articles on how to get started, visit (http://www.geocache.org) and (http://www.geocaching.com)
+Most models will track your position to the nearest square foot which makes finding geocaches fairly easy, however for those that need additional help, clues are usually available along with the coordinates.
+For the coordinates of geocaches along Rails to Trails and additional information, including articles on how to get started, visit (http://www.geocaching.com) or (http://www.geocache.org).

 And of course, once you’ve mastered your GPS unit, you can go confluence hunting.
 A confluence is defined as a flowing together, usually referring to rivers.
 A degree confluence is the exact spot where an integer degree of latitude and an integer degree of longitude meet.
 An integer degree reading means that the minutes and seconds portion of the degree reading is 00’00”.
 You’re standing within 49 miles of one at all times.
 There are 64,442 confluences across the world, however more than half of those (38,411) are on the ocean’s surface with no distinguishing features.
 The Confluence Project is trying to map the rest of them.
 Visit your nearest degree confluence, take a photograph in each compass direction, and send them to the project where they’ll be posted on their website (http://www.confluence.org)